Estate Settlement of Corporate Benefits

 Therefore, steps should be taken to discharge the deceased person’s estate from this personal guarantor’s responsibility.

-Corporate liabilities No. 2 – Return & Discharge Assets held in trust for company
+Corporate liabilities No. 2 – Return and Discharge Assets held in trust for company

 There are instances where a company gives a private registered car to its managing director (as part of his/her employee benefits), but it is to be held in trust for the company.
 When the employee dies, it is appropriate to return the car to the company and discharge the estate from any liability incurred under this asset (for example, road tax, insurance, outstanding car loan etc.).